Ever seen a tiny crack flood an entire room? That’s what can happen when you skip water pipe insulation and winter rolls in like it owns the place.

 Available in wrap and pre-formed tube options | Loses effectiveness if it absorbs moisture |

 This type of water pipe insulation is exactly what it sounds like, an expandable foam you spray directly onto your pipes.
 It starts off liquid and rapidly expands to form a firm insulating layer.
+This method is perfect for unique or irregular pipe layouts where traditional pipe sleeves fall short.
+Plus, it’s flexible enough to handle the natural expansion of heated copper pipes.

 When to Choose This Type